-Intelitek will not be responsible for any damage caused during shipping when components are not returned in the original packing materials.
+Intelitek is not responsible for any damage caused during shipping when components are not returned in the original packing materials.

 Store the packing materials at least until the installation is complete and proper operation has been verified.

 3.1.4.
 Unpacking and Setting up the Milling Center